 Two newspapers were selected from each country for review with selection based on access to their publication archives.
 For the UK, the Times and the Daily Mirror were used.
 Two very different papers with The Times being a quality broadsheet and the Mirror a daily tabloid.
 For Norway, the tabloid Verdens Gang and the broadsheet Aftenposten were used.
 From the day of each murder, all articles in these sources were gathered stretching for 12 months after the murders took place.
 For the Bulger murder this produced 457 articles and for the Redergard case, 77 articles.

 The criminal age of responsibility in Britain and Norway differs by five years, determining the most obvious difference in the response to these two cases.
 In Britain, a child 10 years or over is deemed to be capable of understanding right and wrong and criminal acts and will be held responsible for their actions.
 In Norway, this does not apply to children until they are aged 15 years or over.
-As a result, the James Bulger murder was immediately a criminal case where the two boys responsible were 10-years-old and therefore faced criminal charges for their behavior.
+As a result, the James Bulger murder was immediately a criminal case where the two boys responsible were 10 years old and therefore faced criminal charges for their behavior.
 In contrast, the Redergard murder in Norway was not a criminal matter.
-The boys involved were just 6-years-old and under the Norwegian age of criminal responsibility.
-“Norwegians seem culturally incapable of accepted that children under 15 should be prosecuted as adults or that any child should be in prison,” Green writes.
+The boys involved were just 6 years old and under the Norwegian age of criminal responsibility.
+“Norwegians seem culturally incapable of accepting that children under 15 should be prosecuted as adults or that any child should be in prison,” Green writes.

 The author also highlights how the Bulger case was presented in a framework of ‘criminal justice’ being a deliberate criminal act of kidnapping and wilful murder, compared to the Norwegian case which presented the Redergard murder as a ‘child welfare’ issue, a tragic incident involving innocent children on both sides.